ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 Multiple valid `Parallel` instances for `EitherT` exist, but that is another topic.

 ### Handling batching
-We pay a hefty price for batching, since we have to manually partition our batch size and handle the case where there are no elements in the batch.
+We pay a hefty price for batching, since we have to manually partition our batches and handle the case where there are no elements in the batch.

 Say we would like to solve our batching issue once and for all.
 By exploring commonplace batching libraries, one would quickly find that most use global state and timers.
 Solving problems algebraically as opposed to heuristically, is something functional programmers should be good at.
-(Haxl)[https://dl.acm.org/doi/10.1145/2628136.2628144] is an optimistic algebraic solution for batching that works out most applications.
+[Haxl](https://dl.acm.org/doi/10.1145/2628136.2628144) is an optimistic algebraic solution for batching that works out most applications.

 Haxl is a library for Haskell, but implementations for Scala also exist.
-* (Fetch)[https://github.com/xebia-functional/fetch] is a library that is very close to Haxl and has a plentyful collection of utilities.
+* [Fetch](https://github.com/xebia-functional/fetch) is a library that is very close to Haxl and has a plentyful collection of utilities.
-* (Hxl)[https://github.com/casehubdk/hxl] is a very small (pure) library that focuses on the core of Haxl and extensibility whilst being more algebraically correct.
+* [Hxl](https://github.com/casehubdk/hxl) is a very small (pure) library that focuses on the core of Haxl and extensibility whilst being algebraically correct.
-* (ZQuery)[https://github.com/zio/zio-query] is a library that that also provides a Haxl-like experience, being it is built on top of `ZIO`, it is not as typeclass focused but instead leans heavily into `ZIO`.
+* [ZQuery](https://github.com/zio/zio-query) is a library that that also provides a Haxl-like experience, being it is built on top of `ZIO`, it is not as typeclass focused but instead leans heavily into `ZIO`.
 Since this article is about simplifying and using sound algebraic principles, we will be using `Hxl`.

 To allow batching we must lift our batched api's into `Hxl`.